nightwatchjs/nightwatch/README.md

 ## About Nightwatch
 Nightwatch was initially built by [@pineviewlabs](https://github.com/pineviewlabs/) - an independent software consultancy based in Oslo, Norway, with help from [contributors](https://github.com/nightwatchjs/nightwatch/graphs/contributors).
 In mid 2021, Nightwatch has become a part of the [@BrowserStack](https://github.com/browserstack) family and it is being developed further at the BrowserStack Open-source Program Office.
 Read more on [our blog](https://nightwatchjs.org/blog/nightwatch-has-joined-the-browserstack-family.html).

-We are thankful for everyone who supported Nightwatch on the [OpenCollective](https://opencollective.com/) platform.
+We are thankful to everyone who supported Nightwatch on the [OpenCollective](https://opencollective.com/) platform.

 ## Licence
 [MIT](https://github.com/nightwatchjs/nightwatch/blob/main/LICENSE.md)